pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-hosted-md/03-prepare.md

 editpath: drupal-9/drupal-9-hosted-md/03-prepare.md
 ---

-Complete all steps in this section to ensure that your Multidev site is ready to be migrated to Drupal 9.
+Complete all steps in this section to ensure that your site is ready to be migrated to Pantheon.

 <Partial file="drupal-9/prepare-local-environment-no-clone.md" />